-First Inland Waterways Development Council Meeting on Monday - The Statesman
+First Inland Waterways Development Council meeting on Monday - The Statesman

 The Inland Waterways Authority of India, under the Ministry of Ports, Shipping, and Waterways (MoPSW), is set to host the inaugural ‘Inland Waterways Development Council’ (IWDC) meeting on January 8 in Kolkata.

-The day-long meeting on board the vessel MV Ganga Queen, to be chaired by Union Minister of Ports, Shipping & Waterways and AYUSH Sarbananda Sonowal, , will bring together key figures from across the waterways states and central government.
+The Inland Waterways Authority of India, under the Ministry of Ports, Shipping, and Waterways (MoPSW), is set to host the inaugural ‘Inland Waterways Development Council’ (IWDC) meeting on January 8 in Kolkata.
+The day-long meeting on board the vessel MV Ganga Queen, to be chaired by Union Minister of Ports, Shipping & Waterways and AYUSH Sarbananda Sonowal, will bring together key figures from across the waterways states and central government.

 Advertisement